Oxsomi/core3/docs/graphics_api.md

 ### Used functions and obtained

-- Obtained through GraphicsDeviceRef's createPipelinesGraphics and createPipelinesCompute.
+- Obtained through GraphicsDeviceRef's createPipelinesGraphics, createPipelinesCompute and createPipelineRaytracingExt.
-- Used in CommandListRef's bindComputePipeline & bindGraphicsPipeline.
+- Used in CommandListRef's setComputePipeline, setGraphicsPipeline and setRaytracingPipelineExt.

+### Obtaining an extended Pipeline info

+Both graphics and raytracing pipelines have additional info that was used during object creation.
+This data can be obtained by using "Pipeline_info".
+E.g. Pipeline_info(pipelinePtr, PipelineRaytracingInfo) or Pipeline_info(pipelinePtr, PipelineGraphicsInfo).
+Make sure that this is safe by checking pipelinePtr->type.

 ### PipelineGraphicsInfo